-Lee is Principal Cloud Architect and Advocate at New Relic, where his job is to understand and drive the industry in the areas of cloud architecture, microservices, scalability, and availability.
-He is the author of the O’Reilly book Architecting for Scale and author the blog Lee@Scale.
+Lee is Senior Director of Strategic Architecture at New Relic, where his job is to understand and drive the industry in the areas of cloud architecture, microservices, scalability, and availability.
+He is the author of the O’Reilly book Architecting for Scale and author of the blog Lee@Scale.
 Lee has 28 years of industry experience and over a decade of building high-scale Web applications, having worked for seven years at Amazon and four at New Relic.

-Aaron Bento is a Site Reliability Engineer at New Relic, having become a huge fan of DevOps culture and methods at Burnside Digital and Yesmail before that.
+Aaron Bento is a lead software engineer on the Reliability Fitness team at New Relic, having become a huge fan of DevOps culture and methods at Burnside Digital and Yesmail before that.
 In both places, I've been building infrastructure automation with Amazon AWS and Opscode Chef in physical and virutal environments.
 Aaron spends his down time enjoying Oregon's outdoors with his family, hiking and camping and fiddling with their backyard garden.

 I am a Software Engineer in Portland, OR with a Masters of Engineering in Computer Science from Oregon State University.
 I'm a big supporter of Open Source, and have published almost all the code I've written to GitHub.
 I'm also an avid tea drinker, bake (scones, cookies, coffee cake, etc), and enjoy riding my Segway.